- car maintenance

 As well as cleaning your vehicle, maintenance is crucial for your car’s safe operating condition.

-AutoGuru lets you search, compare and book from over 1,600 qualified mechanics across Australia.
+AutoGuru lets you search, compare and book from over 2,000 qualified auto service providers across Australia.
 You can even pay with Afterpay.
 Boom!

 Finding a passion for cars from a young age, Joel carried out work experience as a mechanic whilst at school before starting an apprenticeship after finishing year 12.